 \textbf{Peak fitting}.
-The primary goal in XPS is to identify chemical environments (e.g., bonding) of atoms in the sample from the position of the peaks, using reference values of chemical shifts.
-When multiple chemical environments are present, measured peaks may have complex shapes that are typically decomposed by modeling them by synthetic components (Fig.\,1G); this procedure is referred to as peak fitting \cite{Major2020a, Sherwood2019}.
-The spectrum is fitted by set of peaks described by Voigt functions, which are convolutions of Lorentzian and Gaussian functions \cite{Pinder2024,Jain2018}.
-The Lorentzian component is associated with the photoemission process, and its width is proportional to core-hole lifetime \cite{Greczynski2022, Krause1979}.
-The Gaussian component reflects instrumental broadening or broadening due to variations in the chemical environment, such as in amorphous oxides (Fig.\,1G) \cite{Greczynski2022}.
-For inherently asymmetric peaks the Lorentzian is replaced by Doniach-Sunjic function \cite{Greczynski2022,Major2021}.
-Spin-orbit split components are modeled as doublet peaks (doublets) with given energy separation and intensity ratio (see above); both components represent a single chemical environment.
+The primary goal in XPS is to identify chemical environments (e.g., bonding) of atoms in the sample from the position of their peaks, using reference values of chemical shifts.
+When multiple chemical environments are present, measured peaks may have complex shapes that are typically decomposed by modeling them with synthetic component peaks (Fig.\,1J); this procedure is referred to as peak fitting. \cite{Major2020a, Sherwood2019} Often, a spectrum is fitted with a set of peaks described by Voigt functions, which are convolutions of Lorentzian and Gaussian functions. \cite{Pinder2024,Jain2018,Chambers2024} The Lorentzian component is associated with the photoemission process, and its width is proportional to the core-hole lifetime. \cite{Greczynski2022, Krause1979,Chambers2024} The Gaussian component reflects instrumental broadening or broadening due to variations in the chemical environment, such as in amorphous oxides (Fig.\,1J). \cite{Greczynski2022,Chambers2024} For inherently asymmetric peaks, the Lorentzian is replaced by an asymmetric function like the Doniach--Šunjić function. \cite{Greczynski2022,Major2021} Spin-orbit-split components are modeled as doublet peaks (doublets) with given energy separations and intensity ratios (see above); both components represent a single chemical environment.
 It should be noted that not every spectrum requires fitting; in many cases, the necessary information can be obtained without it.

-\section{Other features in photoelectron spectrum}
+\section{Other Features in Photoelectron Spectrum}

-The photoelectron spectrum contains wealth of information; experimentalists are encouraged to utilize the full spectra, not just core-level peaks.
+The photoelectron spectrum contains a wealth of information; experimentalists are encouraged to utilize the full spectrum, rather than just core-level peaks.